A. Lawrence Chickering

 Anjula has worked for more than 20 years on designing and implementing reforms of government school systems and policies.
 She designed and implemented EGG’s first empowerment model to promote education for girls in primary government schools.
 Anjula later adapted the model for secondary school reform, addressing the issues of gender inequality, the achievement gap, health and employability of adolescent girls.
 She was employed as a research associate for ICRW, NUEPA, World Food Program, PLAN and was a Ford Foundation Fellow.
 Anjula earned her Master’s degree in International Education Policy from Harvard University.

-Joelle is the founder and Managing Partner of OCP Capital LLC in New York.
+Joelle Wyser-Pratte is the Founding Partner of OCP Capital LLC in New York.
 She co-founded the Ounavarra Foundation, a non-profit charity dedicated to supporting educational causes throughout the world.
 In addition to serving on EGG’s board, Joelle is active on the advisory boards of the Global Partnerships Forum and the Mariposa DR Foundation, a non-profit dedicated to advancing girls’ education and empowerment throughout the Dominican Republic.
 She is regular contributor to blogs on girls’ and women’s issues.

 Laura is active on the Mt.
 Sinai Surgery Advisory Board in New York City in addition to serving on EGG’s board.
 She led a trip as an advisor to Uganda in search of a site for Mt.
 Sinai’s first surgical center.
 In Laura’s early career as an entrepreneur, she founded her own company where she designed and manufactured children’s clothing.
 She also served at the Auxiliary of Edgewood Center for Children for numerous years.